Representations of categories of finite relational structures and associated endomorphism monoids: Reedy Structure

 \section{Reedy Structure}

-Throughout this paper, let $\Omega$ be an infinite set, and let $G \times \Omega \to \Omega$ be an action of a group $G$ on $\Omega$.
-This action induces a canonical relational structure $(\Omega,\mathcal R_G)$: for each $n \geqslant 1$, two $n$-tuples in $\Omega^n$ are equivalent if and only if they lie in the same $G$-orbit.
-This structure is homogeneous in the following sense: if $A$ and $B$ are finite subsets of $\Omega$, equipped with the induced relational structure, and if $\sigma: A \to B$ is an isomorphism of relational structures, then $\sigma$ extends to an element of $G$.\footnote{More precisely, $\sigma$ extends to an element of $\Aut(\Omega,\mathcal R_G)$.
-Since $G$ is dense in $\Aut(\Omega,\mathcal R_G)$ with respect to the permutation topology, one may choose such an extension inside $G$.
-See, for example, \cite{BMMN} for details.} In fact, every embedding $A \hookrightarrow B$ of finite substructures extends to an element of $G$.

-Let $\C$ be a skeletal full subcategory of the category of finite substructures of $\Omega$ and relation-preserving maps.
-Thus every finite substructure of $\Omega$ is isomorphic to a unique object in $\C$.
+Throughout this paper, let $\Omega$ be an infinite set equipped with an \emph{underlying relation} $\mathcal{R}_{\Omega}$.
+Let $\C$ be a skeletal full subcategory of the category whose objects are finite subsets of $\Omega$ equipped with relations inherited from $\mathcal{R}_{\Omega}$, and whose morphisms are relation-preserving maps.
+Thus every finite subset of $\Omega$ is isomorphic to a unique object in $\C$.
 Denote by $\C^+$ the wide subcategory consisting of injective morphisms, and by $\C^-$ the wide subcategory consisting of surjective morphisms.

 We will show that $\C$ is a generalized Reedy category in the sense of Berger--Moerdijk \cite{BergerMoerdijk2011}.
 For an object $A\in\C$, denote by $G_A$ its automorphism group; equivalently,

 \begin{lemma} For any objects $A, B \in \Ob(\C)$, one has: \begin{enumerate} \item the right action of $G_{B}$ on $\C^+(B,A)$ is free; \item the left action of $G_{A}$ on $\C^-(B,A)$ is free. \end{enumerate} \end{lemma}